Centenary Motorway: History

+In 1995, a two-lane link road was constructed from the recently opened roundabout at Darra to Progress Road, using parts of Kelliher and Garden Roads.
+It was later proposed to use this link road as part of an extension of the Centenary Highway to the new master-planned city of Springfield.
+The two-lane Springfield extension, including interchanges at Garden Road, Progress Road, the Logan Motorway, and Springfield Parkway, was completed by 2001, since it is shown in that year’s Brisbane UBD.

 Extension

-The motorway was extended to Yamanto and opened in late June 2009.
+A two lane extension of the highway to Yamanto was opened in late June 2009.
 The extension cost $366 million and was opened by Anna Bligh.
 Five bridges along the new section were named after local people, places, events and football teams, including botanist Lloyd Bird and the Box Flat Mine disaster.
+Since this new section contains three roundabouts, it is not motorway standard, and is instead designated as the A5 Centenary Highway.

 Upgrades

 Duplicate Centenary Bridge

-A project to duplicate the Centenary Bridge, at a cost of $244 million, is due to commence construction in 2022.
+A project to duplicate the Centenary Bridge commenced construction on 20 April 2023, with a current investment of $298.5 million.

-Logan Motorway interchange upgrade

-A project to upgrade the interchange with Logan Motorway, at a cost of $15 million, was in the detailed design stage in November 2021.

 Interchanges

 The interchange with the Logan Motorway is crossed by a viaduct for the two track railway crossing of the Springfield railway line.
 The crossing is more than 800 metres long and has been designed so that its piers do not obstruct planned upgrades of both roads.